-Secretary of State unveils new web address to combat fraud
+Secretary of state unveils new web address to combat fraud

 A “.gov” identification designates an official government website exclusive to public entities at the federal, state and local levels, a news release from White said.

 The former address was cyberdriveillinois.com.
-Typing that address into a browser will direct the user to the correct site under the new address.
+Typing that address into a browser will redirect the user to the new address.

 White’s office also redesigned the site to make it easier to locate services.
 It prioritizes the most frequently used services, such as those for driver’s licenses, ID cards and license plate renewals.